THE CHILDREN'S HOLOCAUST MEMORIAL

 - French historian, Serge Klarsfeld, who retrieved photos of over 4,000 of the 11,400 French Jewish children murdered by the Nazis.
 He created a paper memorial for them in the form of a photo gallery located in the Memorial of the Shoah in Paris.

 - Dagmar Liblova, a Czech survivor of Auschwitz donated 4 buttons for her family members to symbolise the 15,000 Czech Jewish children who perished.
-She has been decorated for her lifetime service to keeping the memory alive through teaching, writing and presiding over a survivor organisation, the Terezin Initiative.
+She was decorated for her lifetime service to keeping the memory alive through teaching, writing and presiding over survivor organisation, the Terezin Initiative.

 - Former New Zealand Prime Minister, Rt.
 Hon John Key.